rogerpadilla/prouter/README.md

 ```

-### programmatically avoid executing other middlewares and do not change the path in the URL: next({ endMode: 'endAndPreventNavigation' });
+### programmatically avoid executing other middlewares and do not change the path in the URL

 ```js
 const prouter = require('prouter');